wpower12/rustybeebc/doc/dev_notes/2021_11_13_draft_emulator.md

  This draft is now saved to `doc/examples/01_draft_emulator.rs`.

  Now to work on wrapping it in a module?
 Get to learn that?

+ ## Module Working
+ I have a module made up.
+The imports were super easy to figure out.
+Rust is awesome.

+ ## Code Smells
+ I would like to make enums or structs that actually can be called like Sig.HLT, Sig.CE etc...
+Not sure what the rustiest way to do that is.

+ Also, I have a feeling a control word itself should be a struct, that is composed out of signals.
+I should be able to make a struct like that? idk.

+ That's def the next big step.
+For now it can stay until I learn more rust while building out a ui.